LeakIX/blog/content/posts/identify-cisco-rv4x.md

 ![/ciscorv/img.png](/ciscorv/img.png)

-Nothing caugth our eye in those scripts.
-They are reused accross multiple versions.
+Nothing caught our eye in those scripts.
+They are reused across multiple versions.

-[Anis](https://twitter.com/HaboubiAnis) then noticed the static files were returning `Last-Modified` headers :
+We then noticed the static files were returning `Last-Modified` headers :

 ![/ciscorv/img_2.png](/ciscorv/img_2.png)